About this Session

 Sophie is a recent graduate of a Bachelor of Fine Arts (Music Theatre) at the Victorian College of the Arts.
 Before moving to Melbourne, Sophie was heavily involved in the Adelaide theatre scene.
 She began dancing at the age of 6 which naturally progressed to discovering the allure of music theatre.
 She has been involved in a variety of cabarets, competitions and musicals including Rent (MCMT), The Little Mermaid as Ariel (AYT), Beauty and the Beast as Belle/Babette (AYT) and The Wizard of Oz as Dorothy (AYT and Gleeson College).

-Taylah is a Brisbane born performer who moved to Adelaide straight after school to start studying a Bachelor of Musical Theatre at the Elder Conservatorium of Music.
-She is a keen performer and has been performing with the Brisbane based, Fame Theatre company from a young age.
-This is Taylah’s debut Broadway Sessions performance and is grateful to be welcomed to the Adelaide stage.
+Taylah is a Brisbane born performer who moved to Adelaide straight after school to start studying a Bachelor of Musical Theatre at the Elder Conservatorium of Music, of which she is in her third and final year.

 Zachary Baseby (he/him)